Darthveloper21/Bomberman-UET/README.md

 This could be the last version.

 ## About game
-This a two players game, the mission of each player is to defeat the other one by the one and only weapon in the game: bomb
+This is a two players game, the mission of each player is to defeat the other one by the one and only weapon in the game: bomb

 The player movement could be hard to control but this is the best i can do :(((